 The end of the piston rod is connected to a cross-head yoke, which slides in vertical guides above the cylinder.
 Each end of the yoke is connected to one end of the respective side-levers, by long rods.

+Further along the side-levers is the pivot for a connecting rod, which drives an overhead crank on the paddle shaft.
+A loose eccentric on the paddle shaft works the main slide valve for both ahead and astern rotation.
+The valve is operated, from the eccentric, through lever arms and a balance weighted shaft.
+The slide valve can be disconnected from the eccentric rod by lifting a 'gab' off a pin on the weighted shaft.
+The slide valve can then to be moved by hand, using a long lever at deck level.
+This allows the engine to be started in the required direction.
 An expansion valve is fitted in the same steam chest as the main slide valve and is driven by a fixed eccentric.
 The expansion valve was used for forward motion only, and when both the port and starboard engines were coupled.
 The expansion valve could be put out of operation when (i) the main slide valve is operated by hand; (ii) when running astern and (iii) when both engines were disconnected.
 In addition to this the valve could be adjusted to vary the steam cut-off.
+The vertical cylinder sits on top of the surface condenser, which, in turn, is mounted on a hollow base.
+This hollow base connects the cold water circulating pump to the condenser and connects the condenser to the air pump.